 Ranked!
 The 20 best kits of the 2019 Women’s World Cup

-Beauty is in the eye of the beholder and all that, but we’re pretty sure we have this spot on and you’ll definitely agree 100%.
-Who better to decide than our very own product connoisseur, Hunter Godson.
-All abuse to him...
+Sure, beauty is in the eye of the beholder and all that, but we’re fairly confident we’ve got this right.

+You’re definitely going to agree 100 per cent with our choices but if not, you know where to find us…

 20. Scotland, away

-This is how you kick off a kit list: smashing you right in the face with a bright pink Scottish number.
-This isn’t a case of stereotypical gendered colours, though – the men’s away kit is the same rose hue.
+We charge into our top 20 with Scotland’s bright pink kit which, rather than being a result of stereotypical gendered colours, is in fact a traditional choice – the men’s away kit has the same rose hue.

-This dimply number is quite lovely but comes bottom of our list due to the divisive nature of the colour.
+It looks very pleasant but comes at the end of our ranking because of the divisive nature of the colour.
 Sorry, pink.

 19. Argentina, away

-Yes, this is just the same as the men’s shirt from last year – but that doesn’t mean it’s not nice, does it?
+But that doesn’t mean it’s not nice to look at, does it?

 18. South Korea, away

-This all-white away number is designed to symbolise the South Korean flag – the Taegeuk – and the unique pattern on the front represents Hanryu, which Nike say is “a cultural trend receiving high attention around the world”.
+Designed to symbolise the South Korea flag, this white kit also has a unique pattern on the front representing Hanryu, which Nike describes as “a cultural trend receiving high attention around the world”.

-Our colleagues at FourFourTwo Korea might need to educate us on that; we think the design on the front looks like a map of the UK during a general election.
+Our friends at FourFourTwo Korea might need to enlighten us about that; to us it looks more like a map of the UK during a general election.

 17. Thailand, away